 Will automation take away our jobs?
 Eventually, according to this Ted Talk.
-The more interesting question is who are the new hires and buyers in the sector formally known as Legal?
+The more interesting question is who are the new hires and buyers in the sector formerly known as Legal?

 As this recent CNBC story poignantly states: Lawyers could be the next profession to be replaced by computers.
 Meanwhile, new possibilities are bound to open up and to find out what these may be I had to reason from first principles.